10 Facts About The California Kingsnake

 Source: iNaturalist user Henrik Kibak – CC BY 4.0

 California kingsnakes are flexible in their habitats, and can venture to just about anywhere they want.
-They can be found in grassland, woodlands, chaparral, semi desert and suburban areas alike.
-They’re very widespread and successful, inhabiting virtually the whole of California, with countless encounters around San Diego and San Francisco alike.
-They also inhabit all of Baja California (Mexico), southwest Oregon, the majority of Arizona, southern Nevada, extreme southwest Utah, and just cross the border into Sonora, Mexico.
-Whatever a snake needs to do to take over, the California kingsnake has achieved it.
+They can be found in grassland, woodland, chaparral, semi-desert and suburban areas alike.
+They’re very widespread and successful, inhabiting virtually the whole of California, with constant encounters around San Diego and San Francisco alike.

 2 The world’s strongest constrictor

-Nevertheless, the third and final experiment revealed a strange truth.
-182 living snakes were tempted with dead mice to eat, which they eagerly began to constrict.
-All 3 kingsnakes exerted significantly more pressure than the ratsnakes, and the California kingsnake was the strongest of all.
-It was all down to the coil formation.
+Rather than muscular structure, the added strength was all down to the coil formation.
 The kingsnakes used an elegant but highly efficient coiled spring, with multiple loops.
-The ratsnakes applied a couple of hasty, haphazard loops.
-The ratsnakes were like a beta model, while kingsnakes were the final, perfected evolutionary machine.
-The California kingsnake was found to exert double the constricting force of the weakest species tested, the western rat snake (Pantherophis obsoletus).
+Meanwhile, the ratsnakes applied a couple of hasty, haphazard loops.
+The ratsnakes were like a beta model, while the kingsnakes were the final, perfected evolutionary machine.
+The California kingsnake was found to exert double the constricting force of the weakest species tested, the western ratsnake (Pantherophis obsoletus).

 California King Snake Lampropeltis californiae